 We retain worldwide commercialization rights for our key therapeutic and diagnostic candidates.
+We plan to consider out-license and collaboration opportunities in order to maximize returns and pursue successful development of our key candidates.
 We currently have no sales, marketing or product distribution capabilities.
 However, once we have product candidates closer to FDA approval, we may explore partnerships with larger pharmaceutical organizations or out-license our drug candidates.

-We frequently evaluate out-license opportunities for our product candidates and seek to identify drug candidates for novel indications and/or patient subpopulations with an oncology focus that we might inlicense.
-Our commercial plans and strategy for each particular program may change as programs advance, markets change, and we receive more clinical data, and will depend on availability of capital.
+We are continually evaluating out-license opportunities for our product candidates in order to identify and in-license additional drug candidates for novel indications and/or patient subpopulations with an oncology focus for expansion of our pipeline.
+Our commercial plans and strategy for each particular program may change as our programs advance, the markets change, we receive more clinical data, and will depend on availability of capital.